 To reward the hard work Stevie has put in over the years Lakai gave him his first pro shoe, The Flaco, back in 2016.
 The Flaco was a slim, vulcanized, low-top shoe which featured Stevie’s name on the tongue.
 Stevie continued his development as a skateboarder, becoming part of the GX1000 crew that set about redefining modern street skateboarding with their raw, fast and gnarly videos from across the globe.
 The Flaco 1 got a revamp from Lakai, presumably to keep up the rugged spots and abuse that Stevie needed them to withstand.

-Lakai x Chocolate Manchester Skate Shoes - Grey / Reflective Suede
+Lakai Griffin Suede Skate Shoes - Black / Gum

 The Flaco 2 was released in March of this year.
 It features a co-bound suede upper, advanced PARA-MOUNT dual-density outsole and Lakai’s patented Delux-Liner sockliner.
 The shoe comes with plenty of technical details in order to prolong the shoe’s lifespan.
 Carry on reading to see how the Flaco 2 appeared in our wear test.